 Addressing tobacco-related health inequities by race/ethnicity, socio-economic status and place of residence requires a broad framework with a strong focus on policy, systems, and environmental change efforts.
 Alameda County communities have been at the forefront for local adoption of tobacco control policies.
 Unfortunately, many agencies have limited experience in policy advocacy and, therefore, do not often have an effective voice in their community.
 Based on this evidence, EC Reems is aware that along with its partner organizations, it has access to populations that suffer disproportionate consequence from tobacco use and are critical to access in the pursuit of eliminating tobacco’s devastating effects.

 The Live Life Well Program will address these issues in the community and more by offering culturally competent trainings, webinars, and education regarding the harm of tobacco use in the community to faith-based campuses and community members.

 We want to end the use of Tobacco Funds.
 We are working to request City, State, and Federal officials.
 We are requesting them to stop accepting Tobacco Funds.
-We have three Oakland City council members and one Oakland Unified School District member who agrees with our efforts.
+We have three Oakland City council members, one San Leandro City council member and two Oakland Unified School District members who agree with our efforts.
 We hope to convince more with your help.
 Please sign our Pledge or Letter of Support if you are interested in reducing the negative impact of Big Tobacco on Black communities.
 You may find these items at www.ecreemscommunityservices.org.